Many design patterns guide iOS architecture. People have varying opinions on what constitutes good app architecture in iOS.

-Value types are also easier to reason about since they can only have one owner.
-There are no callbacks, no delegation, no KVO, no notification, and no asynchronous code.
-All their code behaves like a pure function.
+You can compare their code to a pure function in functional programming.
 Even mutating methods, if you consider the old value to be the input and the new value to be the output.

 The responsibilities of the model layer are limited to:

 - Representing the data of an app.
 For example, a banking app would have structures representing accounts, transactions, credit cards, etc.